juxor/afaq/markdown/secI5.md

 progressive districts will be condemned to stagnate while the most backward districts will set the norm."_ [**Op.
 Cit.**, p.
 17]

- Little wonder anarchists have always stressed what Kropotkin termed _"local action"_ and considered the libertarian social revolution as _"proceed[ing] by proclaiming independent Communes which Communes will endeavour to accomplish the economic transformation within . . . their respective surroundings."_
-[Peter Kropotkin, **Act For Yourselves**, p.
+Little wonder anarchists have always stressed what Kropotkin termed _"local action"_ and argued that the libertarian social revolution would _"proceed by proclaiming independent Communes" _which _"will endeavour to accomplish the economic transformation within . . . their respective surroundings."_ [**Act For Yourselves**, p.
 43] Thus the advanced communities will inspire the rest to follow them by showing them a practical example of what is possible.
 Only decentralisation and confederation can promote the freedom and resulting social experimentation which will ensure social progress and make society a good place to live.

 Moreover, confederation is required to maximise self-management and reduce the possibility that delegates will become isolated from the people who mandated them.
 As Rocker explained:

 > _"In a smaller community, it is far easier for individuals to observe the political scene and become acquainted with the issues which have to be